 Disclaimers and Modifications

-The Act does not apply to products sold for commercial purposes or for re-sale.
+The Act does not apply to products sold for commercial purposes or for resale.
 Any written warranty cannot modify an implied warranty, which applies to all consumer products.
 For instance, an implied warranty of merchantability assures that the product is guaranteed to work for its intended purposes.
-WVa § 46A-6-107 does not allow sellers to avoid this by a disclaimer advising the buyer that the product is sold “as is” unless it is for re-sale.
+WVa § 46A-6-107 does not allow sellers to avoid this by a disclaimer advising the buyer that the product is sold “as is” unless it is for resale.

 If the warrant is designated as “limited,” the seller can limit the warranty to a certain time such as 2-years.
-Full warranties may not be time restricted or limited.
+Full warranties may not be time-restricted or limited.

 Tie-In Sales not Permitted

 Tie-in sale provisions are not permitted.
 These are clauses wherein the seller requires that you buy an additional item to be used with the subject product or that it only be serviced by its own factories or else the warranty is voided.
 It can state that its warranty does not cover repairs poorly done at facilities other than its own.
-A seller can also use a tie-in provision so long as it first convinces the Federal Trade Commission (FTC) that a tie-in product is necessary to the proper performance of the product.
+A seller can also use a tie-in provision so long as it first convinces the Federal Trade Commission (FTC) that a tie-in product is necessary for the proper performance of the product.

 The Act makes it easier for consumers to seek remedies.
 However, a seller can require arbitration or other informal resolution measures before a lawsuit may be filed.
-If no informal resolution is achieved, the consumer may then file for breach of warranty in federal or state court though major cases are often brought as federal class action lawsuits.
+If no informal resolution is achieved, the consumer may then file for breach of the warranty in federal or state court though major cases are often brought as federal class-action lawsuits.
 A prevailing plaintiff may recover reasonable attorney’s fees and costs.

-The FTC has a Dispute Resolution Rule comprising of certain criteria if a seller has an informal dispute mechanism such as arbitration.
+The FTC has a Dispute Resolution Rule comprising certain criteria if a seller has an informal dispute mechanism such as arbitration.
 The arbitration entity must adhere to the following: